aws-samples/genai-knowledge-capture-webapp/lib/lambda-functions/summarize_and_generate/README.md

 {
   "documentName": "test-live-knowledge-capture",
-  "questionText": "What is Amazon SageMaker?", "documentText": "**Amazon SageMaker** is a fully managed machine learning service that enables developers and data scientists to quickly build, train, and deploy machine learning models at scale."
+  "questionText": "What is Amazon SageMaker?", "documentText": "**Amazon SageMaker** is a fully managed machine learning service that enables developers and data scientists to quickly build, train, and deploy machine learning models at scale.", "audioFiles": ["base64string...", "..."]
 }
 ```